Meet Me in the Bathroom (film): Release

 The film was showcased at the 2022 Sundance Film Festival.
-Separate premiere events were held highlighting performances of indie band The Moldy Peaches and a solo act Adam Green, who were featured in the film.
+Separate premiere events were held highlighting performances of indie band The Moldy Peaches who were featured in the film.
 Other premiere events occurred in New York and Los Angeles several times through October and November before its one theatrical night on 8 November.
 It was available to stream on Showtime by 25 November.
 It was disturbed in the US under Utopia with UTA Independent Film Group representing the filmmakers.

 Reception

 Box Office

-Meet Me in the Bathroom grossed $319,000 domestically, where it was screened for a limited time in the United Kingdom, Australia and New Zealand.
+Meet Me in the Bathroom grossed $319,000 domestically, where it was screened for a limited time in the United Kingdom, Australia, and New Zealand.
 It then grossed to $500,000 at 157 theaters internationally.

 Critical reception

 On the review aggregator website Rotten Tomatoes, 74% of 50 critics' reviews are positive, with an average rating of 6.3/10.
 The website's critics consensus reads, "Meet Me in the Bathroom never digs too deep beneath the surface of the musical scene it commemorates, but it's a reasonably effective time capsule regardless."
 Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100, based on 17 critics, indicating the documentary as "generally favorable".
 The positives of the documentary are highlighted towards nostalgia, but also remained its downfall.

 Andrew Barker of Variety writes about the effect of this era of music on the future, but notes that the bands in the film didn't realize or consider the degree to which their work would influence the future.
 Barker writes, "[Meet Me in the Bathroom] isn’t terribly interested in dissecting What It All Meant, but revisiting this period twenty years later, one notices how much perspectives have changed."
 Barker observes that White artists have dominated the music scene and that this documentary does not do much to address Black representation in the music scene: the film is "(...) less attuned to matters of race and class" and "if others were dealing with tensions like these, they don’t mention it."

 Ryan Lattanzio of IndieWire gave the film a C+ because of its lack of structure, explaining that the film seemed like it was held together by "(...) glue and paperclips" much like the actual culture it was capturing.
 Lattanzio often references the Walt Whitman quote from the beginning and end of the documentary and observes that each line of the poem could be linked to several moments in the film.
 Whitman's romanticization of "Manhattana" parallels the nostalgia one may feel for this era of music, including the film's subjects: Karen O says in the film that she was “grieving the dissipation of the scene” and “felt nostalgic for when everything happened.”

-Alex Nolan of Hot press claims the positives of the film seem to be heavily relying on its nostalgic qualities, which leaves journalists wondering, "Will we ever see it happen again?"